BigBitBusInc/kubernetes-automation-toolkit/documentation/README.md

 1. A single-page-application written in Vuejs that lets users create a todo list.
 2. An todo API written in the Django Rest Framework in Python.
 3. The "state" is stored in a Postgresql database deployed on Kubernetes and a persistent volume are used to store the data on disk.
 4. The application can be deployed on any Kubernetes cluster.
-KAT includes scripts for creating a Minikube or a Microk8s Kubernetes cluster on a single node (for example, your local PC or a virtual machine).
+KAT includes scripts for creating a Microk8s Kubernetes cluster on a single node (for example, your local PC or a virtual machine).
 5. We show how Skaffold is used to invoke the helm charts that deploy the application into the Kubernetes cluster.
 6. Monitoring Kubernetes health is provided through a prometheus server and grafana dashboards.
 7. The Kubernetes dashboard is available to visually browse the Kubernetes cluster at any time.